 The 5 Steps to Risk Assessment

 This video is the second in a 3-part series about Risk Assessment.
-If you want to get an overview of risk assessment, the risk matrix and benefits of doing risk assessment then we suggest you check out the first video here.
+If you want to get an overview of risk assessment and benefits of doing risk assessment then we suggest you check out the first video here.

 In this blog, I'm going to discuss the 5 steps of risk assessment, which are: